-- A set number of days' supply or a specific drug or drug dosage appropriate for a usual course of treatment - · Certain drugs for a specific diagnosis - Step therapy, meaning you must try a generic drug or a specified brand name drug first
+- A set quantity limit or a specific drug or drug dosage appropriate for a usual course of treatment - · Certain drugs for a specific diagnosis - Step therapy, meaning you must try a generic drug or a specified brand name drug first

-These limitations are based on medical criteria, the drug maker's recommendations, and the circumstances of the individual case.
+These limitations are based on medical standards, the drug maker's recommendations, and the circumstances of the individual case.
 They are also based on U.S. Food and Drug Administration guidelines, published medical literature and standard medical references.